Your Cart

 From early childhood in Scottdale, the poet casts himself as an outsider, breaking rules, recruiting neighbor children to act in “monster shows,” absorbing Native American lore from a story-telling grandmother, and learning about the Golem legend from Jewish neighbors.
 The other side of his family life is “out home,” where his maternal grandparents live in squalor in a tar-paper-covered shack.
 These country people, their pride and their secrets, left an indelible impression that emerges in “memory poems,” written many decades later.
 In “Peeling the Onion,” a grandmother relates to him the dark side of living alone in the mountains, and “the kinds of things that happen to women.”

 Readers turning to the Edinboro section of this book will be startled by the transformation of theme and mood.
-Rutherford attaches himself to the town’s glacial lake, its flora and fauna, its sharp seasonal divides, and weaves them into a Whitmanesque vision.
+Rutherford attaches himself to the town’s glacial lake, its flora and fauna, and its sharp seasonal divides, weaving them into a Whitmanesque vision.
 These poems, while modern in style, are in the spirit of Shelley, Whitman, Rilke, and Jeffers.
 Returning to the locale again and again over many decades for renewal and recollection, the poems celebrate what the poet calls, “my first-found home.”
-Other poems lift the veil on the student life of the time, and the choices one had to make about war or resistance.
+Other poems lift the veil on the student life of the 1960s, and the choices one had to make about war or resistance.

 The last section of the book, “Looking Backward,” includes retrospective poems, written from far away, that look back on the childhood places and events, rather than the straight-forward story-poems earlier in the book.